1114 / 2024-09-20 13:23:45

 Zihao Zhao / University of Vienna

-Attempts to balance the organic carbon flux into the ocean’s interior with the organic carbon demand of the deep-sea heterotrophic microorganisms, the main remineralizers in the deep sea, failed, indicating that the presumed demand of organic matter in the deep ocean is higher than its supply.
-In this presentation, several aspects and enigmas of the biota and biogeochemistry of the ocean’s interior will be discussed covering the presence of non-sinking organic matter, deep-sea autotrophic activity, heterotrophic microbial activity under high hydrostatic pressure and the composition of dissolved organic matter in the deep sea.
-Taken all these aspects together, a revised view of the deep-sea biogeochemistry and the microbes inhabiting the deep sea emerges with implications for the discussion on impact of human interventions in the deep sea.
+The ocean’s interior is full of life depending almost exclusively on the organic matter produced in the sunlit surface ocean confined to the top 150 m layer.
+Attempts to balance the organic carbon flux into the ocean’s interior with the organic carbon demand of the main remineralizers in the deep sea, the deep-sea heterotrophic microorganisms, failed.
+This indicates that the apparent demand of organic matter in the deep ocean is higher than its supply.
+To resolve this discrepancy between the apparent supply and demand of organic matter for the deep-sea microbiota measurements under in situ hydrostatic pressure needs to be performed.
+In this presentation, several aspects and enigmas of the microbiota of the ocean’s interior will be discussed covering the presence of non-sinking organic matter, deep-sea autotrophic and heterotrophic microbial activity under high hydrostatic pressure.
+Taken all these aspects together, a revised view of the deep-sea microbial community and their activity emerges with implications for the discussion on the impact of human interventions in the deep sea.